mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-05-16-spring-security-8-csrf-setup.md

 ow, when you are logged-in the application, please open the `attacker.html` page in the browser chrome/firefox etc.. then click the button **See Contact Information**

-After clicking the button, you will be redirected to the page `http://localhost:8080/changePassword` with this page:
+After clicking the button, you will be redirected to the page `http://localhost:8080/changePassword` with this output:

 ```html
 Your password was changed.
 New Password: attackNewPassword